Shark Reef Marine Reserve

 Beqa Adventure Divers is proud to be associated with the establishment of Shark Reef Marine Reserve in 2004.

-None of this would have been possible without the involvement of the Fiji Department of Fisheries and the traditional owners of the reef, the villages of Wainiyabia and Galoa to whom we extend our special thanks.
-Both villages have agreed to relinquish their respective fishing rights to Shark Reef and in exchange, every diver who participates on The Shark Dive pays a ‘Shark Reef Marine Reserve Levy’ of FJD $20.
-This money is collected by Beqa Adventure Divers and deposited monthly into each village’s community bank account.
+None of this would have been possible without the involvement of the Fiji Department of Fisheries and the traditional owners of the reef, the village of Galoa (pronounced ‘Nah-low-ah’) to whom we extend our special thanks.
+Galoa agreed to relinquish its respective fishing rights to Shark Reef and in exchange, every diver on the The Shark Dive pays a ‘Shark Reef Marine Reserve Levy’.
+This money is collected by Beqa Adventure Divers and disbursed monthly.

-After 5 years, it is not any more only a question of providing cash flow to the community: even the initially sceptical fishermen love us to death, as the Reserve has become saturated with big Fish and the resulting spillover has lead to substantially increased fishing yields on the neighbouring unprotected reefs.
-It thus really looks like we’ve managed to create a win-win situation for everybody involved and that the local community has learned to respect and appreciate what we do.
+After 16 years, not only have we provided significant cash flow to the community but as a result of the protection, the Reserve has become saturated with a variety of Fish species and the spillover substantially increases fishing yields on the neighboring unprotected reefs.
+We have succeeded in creating a win-win situation for everybody involved and that the local community has learned to respect and appreciate what we do.

 In November 2014, Shark Reef Marine Reserve was designated Fiji’s first National Marine Park, with BAD entrusted with the day-to-day management.
 This was a great honour but also a significant achievement ensuring that the park would be monitored and enforced efficiently.
 Shark Reef Marine Reserve now has its own tailor-made legislation serving to protect it from transgressors.
 Poachers can now be legally prosecuted to the fullest extent of the law.